 \section{Boost factor correction}

 The size of the boost factor correction in Eq.\;(\ref{eq:boost}) is shown for each cluster sample used in this work.
-It varies with radius, and impacts the amplitude of the profile in the infall region, demonstrating the importance of its inclusion.
+It varies with radius, and impacts the amplitude of the profile in the infall region up to $5-10\%$.